 - Linalool terpene profile – A floral, candy-like aroma found in lavender and coriander, linalool reduces pain, insomnia, depression, anxiety, seizures, and psychosis.

-- Myrcene terpene profile – Musky and earth, with notes of tropical fruit; found in mango, lemongrass, eucalyptus and hops, this terpene treats spasms, pain, insomnia, depression, and inflammation; it is also known to enhance the psychoactive effects of compounds like THC to increase relaxation.
+- Myrcene terpene profile – Musky and earth, with notes of tropical fruit; found in mango, lemongrass, eucalyptus and hops, this terpene may treat spasms, pain, insomnia, depression, and inflammation; it is also known to enhance the psychoactive effects of compounds like THC to increase relaxation.

 - Limonene terpene profile – This bitter citrus aroma can be found in peppermint, fruit rinds, rosemary, and juniper.
 It’s known for having anti-fungal properties, boosting one’s mood, dissolving gallstones, and removing heartburn.